nrwl/nx-workshop/docs/lab12/LAB.md

 10. Run linting again and check if all the errors went away.

     💡 Pass the suggested `--only-failed` option, so it doesn't relint everything.

+11. Commit everything before moving on to the next lab

 ---